PakitoSec/cyvest/docs/getting-started/concepts.md

 ### SAFE Level Protection

 The **SAFE level has special protection** against downgrades.
-When an observable is created with or set to `Level.SAFE`, it cannot be downgraded to lower levels (NONE, TRUSTED, INFO) by threat intelligence or score updates, but can still be upgraded to higher levels (NOTABLE, SUSPICIOUS, MALICIOUS).
+When an observable is created with or set to `Cyvest.LVL.SAFE`, it cannot be downgraded to lower levels (NONE, TRUSTED, INFO) by threat intelligence or score updates, but can still be upgraded to higher levels (NOTABLE, SUSPICIOUS, MALICIOUS).

 **Key Behaviors:**